PRASHANT7277/Bella-vita-organics-clone/README.md

 ## Features

-- Homepage with carousel feature.
+- Homepage with carousel features.
 - Signup & login page with find features.
 - Cart page with adding and removing items.
 - Product page with sorting feature.